• Skip to primary navigation

 Preparing to write a motivation letter for the Erasmus program

 Knowing why you wish to be a part of the program is the bedrock for excelling in the program.
-The following questions are some of the questions that will help you write an effective Erasmus motivation letter for scholarship application.
+The following questions are some of the questions that will help you write an effective Erasmus motivation letter for a scholarship application.

-• How will the Erasmus experience help you achieve your goals? – After completing your Erasmus experience, how will it prepare for the future you want?
+• How will the Erasmus experience help you achieve your goals? – After completing your Erasmus experience, how will it prepare you for the future you want?
 Consider things like cultural awareness, education, living in a brand new country or other things concerning the Erasmus program that make it unique.

 We recommend a three-part structure for all motivation letters.
 Here is the basic structure: